aprausch/sg/README.md

 Download *rausch.html* and *script.js*.
 They must be contained in the same folder.

 # STEP 2: Enter Data
-Open script.js in a text editor, and prepare to enter birth and death year data in the following format:
+Open *script.js* in a text editor, and prepare to enter birth and death year data in the following format:

     Birth Year of Person 1, Birth Year of Person 2, Birth Year of Person 3, ... .
     Death Year of Person 1, Death Year of Person 2, Death Year of Person 3, ... .

-   Edit the first two arrays to accomodate your dataset.
+   Edit the first two arrays in *script.js* to fit your data.
-   There is no limit on the number of entries.
    Here is an example:

     // SAMPLE DATABASE

         var birth = [1908, 1905, 1942, 1917, 1939, 1908, 1919, 1908, 1913, 1929, 1925, 1943, 1966];
         var death = [2000, 1982, 1970, 1963, 1963, 1973, 1998, 1992, 1994, 1968, 1965, 1971, 1997];

+   There is no size length on the arrays, although they must have the same length.
-   Save script.js once your dataset has been entered.
+   Save script.js once your data has been entered.

 # STEP 3: Run Program
 Open rausch.html in a browser.
 The solution appears as a popup.
 (You may have to disable popups.)